The Serpent and the Rainbow (film)

-The Serpent and the Rainbow is a 1988 American horror film directed by Wes Craven and starring Bill Pullman.
-The script by Richard Maxwell and Adam Rodman is loosely based on the non-fiction book of the same name by ethnobotanist Wade Davis, wherein Davis recounted his experiences in Haiti investigating the story of Clairvius Narcisse, who was allegedly poisoned, buried alive, and revived with an herbal brew which produced what was called a zombie.
+The Serpent and the Rainbow is a 1988 American horror film directed by Wes Craven and written by Richard Maxwell and Adam Rodman.
+It is loosely based on the non-fiction book of the same name by ethnobotanist Wade Davis, wherein Davis recounted his experiences in Haiti investigating the story of Clairvius Narcisse, who was allegedly poisoned, buried alive, and revived with an herbal brew which produced what was called a zombie.
+The film stars Bill Pullman, Cathy Tyson, Zakes Mokae, Paul Winfield, Brent Jennings, Michael Gough, and Paul Guilfoyle.

+The Serpent and the Rainbow was released in the United States by Universal Pictures on February 5, 1988.

 Plot

-In 1978, a Haitian man named Christophe mysteriously dies in a French missionary clinic, while a voodoo parade marches past his window.
+In 1978, a Haitian man named Christophe mysteriously dies in a French missionary clinic while a voodoo parade marches past his window.
 The next morning, Christophe is buried in a traditional Catholic funeral.
-A mysterious man dressed in a suit who was outside Christophe's hospital window on the night he died is in attendance.
+A mysterious man dressed in a suit, who was outside Christophe's hospital window on the night he died, is in attendance.
 As the coffin is lowered into the ground, Christophe's eyes open and tears roll down his cheeks.

 Seven years later, Harvard anthropologist Dennis Alan is in the Amazon rainforest studying rare herbs and medicines with a local shaman.
-He drinks a potion and experiences a hallucination of the same black man from Christophe's funeral, surrounded by corpses in a bottomless pit.
+He drinks a potion and experiences a hallucination of the suited man from Christophe's funeral, surrounded by corpses in a bottomless pit.

-Back in Boston, Alan is approached by a pharmaceutical company looking to investigate a drug used in Haitian Vodou to create zombies.
-The company wants Alan to acquire the drug for use as a "super anesthetic".
-The corporation provides Alan with funding and sends him to Haiti, which is in the middle of a revolution.
-Alan's exploration in Haiti, assisted by Dr. Marielle Duchamp, locates Christophe who is alive after having been buried seven years earlier.
-Alan is taken into custody, and the commander of the Tonton Macoute, Captain Dargent Peytraud–the same man from Christophe's funeral and Alan's vision in the Amazon–warns Alan to leave Haiti.
+Back in Boston, Alan is approached by a pharmaceutical company looking to investigate a drug used in voodoo to create zombies in the hopes of using it as a "super anesthetic."
+The company provides Alan with funding and sends him to Haiti, which is in the middle of a revolution.
+Alan's expedition, assisted by Dr. Marielle Duchamp, locates Christophe, who is alive after having been buried.
+Alan is taken into custody, and the commander of the Tonton Macoute, Captain Dargent Peytraud—the same man from Christophe's funeral and Alan's vision in the Amazon—warns Alan to leave Haiti.

 Continuing his investigation, Alan finds a local man, Mozart, who is reported to have knowledge of the procedure for creating the zombie drug.
-Alan pays Mozart for a sample, but Mozart sells him rat poison instead.
-After embarrassing Mozart in public, Alan convinces Mozart to show Alan how to produce the drug for a fee of $1,000.
-Alan is arrested again by the Tonton Macoutes, and tortured by having a nail driven through his scrotum, and then dumped on a street with the message that he must leave Haiti or be killed.
+He pays Mozart for a sample, but Mozart sells him rat poison instead.
+After embarrassing Mozart in public, Alan persuades Mozart to show Alan how to produce the drug for a fee of $1,000.
+Alan is arrested again by the Tonton Macoutes, tortured by having a nail driven through his scrotum, and then dumped on a street with the message that he must leave Haiti or face death.
 Alan again refuses to leave and meets with Mozart to create the drug.